Glossary of Core Terms

 Drought Leader

-The straight that has been missing the longest in the current draw system, representing the highest structural pressure point.
+The debuted straight that has been missing the longest in the current draw system, representing the highest structural pressure point.

 Why it matters: The drought leader anchors pressure analysis and reveals where the table carries maximum structural tension.